caprest/AMD_Robotics_Hackathon_2025_ProjectTemplate/README.md

 ## Submission Details

 ### 1. Mission Description
-- Play songs on a toy piano using the SO101 robot arms.
+- Play songs on a toy piano using the SO101 robot arm.
    - When provided with music sheet data, the robot is expected to play the song.

 ### 2. Creativity